 Cow, goat, almond, soy – there’s a lot more to milk these days.
-But which one is best for your child?
+But which milk is the best option for children?
+Registered dietician Lorraine McLelland discusses.

 There is a wide variation in nutrient content between animal and plant-based drinks – especially protein, fat and calories.
 Awareness of these differences can ensure your child’s dietary intake adequately meets their nutritional requirements.
 This article provides nutritional information on dairy and plant-based drinks and contains tables for easy comparison so that you can better understand the best milk for children.